Code-Institute-Submissions/milestone-2-budgetcalc/- BACKLOG - primary.md

 ## DONE (Newest > Oldest)

+- [x] Add introductions and explinations of each section.
+- [x] Add Net Worth data to budget overview
+- [x] In modal > generate report - close modal when sending report
 - [x] Send email via emailJS to user with budget information
 - [x] Add contact page and report a bug
 - [x]!!
 Important: get charts to use variables locally